kheller18/data-structures-algorithms/questions/fullStack.md

       + Therefore, when an async function (or an I/O) needs to be executed, the main thread relays it to another thread, allowing v8 (Javascript engine) to continue processing or running its code.
 In the event loop, there are different phases, like pending callbacks, closing callbacks, timers, idle or preparing, polling, and checking, with different FIFO (First-In-First-Out) queues.

 14. Is there a way to decrease the load time of a web application?
-    + Image Optimization: The file size of an image can be dramatically reduced by switching to a different file format.
+    + `Image Optimization`: The file size of an image can be dramatically reduced by switching to a different file format.
 For example, GIFs work well for images with few colors, such as logos, JPEG is ideal for images with lots of colors and details, such as photographs, and PNG format is ideal for transparent images with high quality.
-    + Keep JavaScript and CSS in external files: Embedding JavaScript and CSS in HTML documents forces them to be downloaded every time the HTML document is loaded.
+    + `Keep JavaScript and CSS in external files`: Embedding JavaScript and CSS in HTML documents forces them to be downloaded every time the HTML document is loaded.
 In this case, browser caching is not utilized, and the HTML document becomes larger.
 This is why you should always place CSS and JavaScript in external files; it is a best practice and simplifies maintenance.
-    + Reducing redirects: Too many redirects will delay the loading time of a website.
+    + `Reducing redirects`: Too many redirects will delay the loading time of a website.
 HTTP requests and responses are delayed each time a page redirects.
 Getting rid of unnecessary redirects on your site will reduce the load time of your site significantly.
-    + Load CSS and JavaScript files asynchronously: Your website contains CSS and JavaScript files that can be loaded either synchronously or asynchronously.
+    + `Load CSS and JavaScript files asynchronously`: Your website contains CSS and JavaScript files that can be loaded either synchronously or asynchronously.
 As part of synchronous loading, each file is loaded sequentially, in the order it appears on your site.
 As opposed to synchronous loading, asynchronous loading allows multiple files to be loaded simultaneously, boosting the performance of a website.
-    + Minify HTML, CSS, and JavaScript: If you optimize the way your files load, your pages will load more quickly.
+    + `Minify HTML, CSS, and JavaScript`: If you optimize the way your files load, your pages will load more quickly.
 You can do the same when it comes to HTML, CSS, and JavaScript code.
 By eliminating unnecessary spaces, characters, and comments, you can reduce the size of your files.
 This will make your web pages load faster.

 15. Explain dependency injection.
     + The Dependency Injection (DI) pattern is a design pattern for implementing the Inversion of Control (IoC).
 Dependent objects can be created outside of classes and made available to classes in different ways.
 Three types of classes are involved in Dependency Injection as follows:
     ![dependency injection](../images/full-stack/dependency_injection.png)
-    + Client Class: A client class (dependent class) is one that depends on the service class.
+    + `Client Class`: A client class (dependent class) is one that depends on the service class.
-    + Service Class: Service (dependency) classes provide services to client classes.
+    + `Service Class`: Service (dependency) classes provide services to client classes.
-    + Injector Class: This class injects the objects from the service class into the client class.
+    + `Injector Class`: This class injects the objects from the service class into the client class.

 16. What do you mean by observer pattern?
     + If several objects are tied together in one-to-many relationships, the observer pattern is used.
 Every time one object is modified, then all of its dependent objects are automatically notified and updated.
 It falls under the behavioural pattern category.
 It describes the coupling between the objects and the observer and provides support for broadcast-type communication.
 The object that observes the state of another object is known as the observer, and the object that is being observed is known as the subject as shown below: